 - Chop herbs and olives in advance and keep them sealed in the fridge.

-- Cut fruit just before serving for best texture and color—especially watermelon and peaches, which can release juices over time.
+- Cut fruit just before serving for best texture and color.

 💡 Assembly tip: Wait to combine everything until just before serving to maintain crisp textures and bright flavors.